LinweiAlinaYU/LinweiAlinaYU.github.io/_pages/about.md

   - /about.html
 ---

 I am Linwei (Alina) YU, a senior student from the Faculty of Education at the University of Macau, majoring in Integrated Science.
-My research interests lie in integrated science curriculum, emerging STEM education, computational thinking (CT), and technology-enhanced education.
+My research interests lie in integrated science curriculum, emerging STEM education, computational thinking (CT), and technology-enhanced learning.

 Education
 ======